What is Over Haddon Well Dressing?

-A record-breaking total of £1,360 has been raised for charity and there was also plenty of media coverage for the 2019 Over Haddon Well Dressing event – including articles in the Peak Advertiser, Derbyshire Live and The Times.
+In Over Haddon, money is raised for charity during the process and there is usually plenty of media coverage for the village’s Well Dressing event – including articles in the Peak Advertiser, Derbyshire Live and The Times.

-This was because rubbish and litter dumped in our beautiful Derbyshire tourist hotspot were transformed into a work of art – to send a clear message to people not to spoil the countryside.
+2019 was a particularly special year because rubbish and litter dumped in our beautiful Derbyshire tourist hotspot were transformed into a work of art – to send a clear message to people not to spoil the countryside.

-Food wrappers, plastic bottles and crisp bags were among items used to create this year’s main well dressing display, entitled “Wasted”.
+Food wrappers, plastic bottles and crisp bags were among items used to create the 2019 main Well Dressing display, entitled “Wasted”.

 The design and ideas came from village resident Tricia Gillies, who said that she was keen to put over the message about how humans are spoiling the environment across the world.